Sebastian1981/DataAnalytics/cv.md

 - Support for data engineers in integrating machine learning models into a productive environment
 - Support in setting up a group-wide big-data platform
 - Technical supervision of a working student as part of an AI project
-- Tools: Python, R, SPSS, SQL, Git, Powerpoint
+- Tools: Python, R, SPSS, SQL, Git, Microsoft Powerpoint

 **06/2013 – 05/2017 | Research Group Leader | Postdoc (permanent / onsite)**\
 **Insitute of Computer Assisted Clinical Medicince | University Medicince Mannheim | Heidelberg University**\